Viktor Tsoi: Death

-The death of Viktor Tsoi was a shock to many fans, some even having committed suicide.
+The death of Viktor Tsoi was a shock to many fans, with several reportedly killing themselves out of grief.
 On 17 August, Komsomolskaya Pravda, one of the main Soviet newspapers, had the following to say about Tsoi and his meaning to the youth of the nation:

 On 19 August, he was buried in a closed casket at the Bogoslovskoe Cemetery in Leningrad.
 Thousands of people came to the funeral.

 Kasparyan left for Leningrad prior to the collision, with a tape containing the only recording of Tsoi's vocals for the band's next album.
 The remaining members of Kino finished and released the Black Album in December.
-It later became the band's most popular creation.
+It later became one of the band's most popular albums.

 Personal life

 Viktor lived with his wife, Marianna Tsoi, and his son Alexander (born 1985).
 Tsoi lived a poor life, with Marianna saying that they could not even afford a proper wedding dress.
 The apartment building boiler room he worked at was nicknamed "Kamchatka", and is now the site of a museum and rock club dedicated to Tsoi.
-He previously also worked in Kyiv, Ukraine, however after the authorities found out he was working illegally, he was sent to Moscow.
+He also previously worked in Kiev, Ukrainian SSR, but after the authorities found out he was working illegally, he was sent to Moscow.

 During the filming of Assa, Tsoi met Natalia Razlogova, the director's assistant.
 Tsoi later fell in love with Razlogova and separated from Marianna.
 However, they did not divorce, for the sake of their son.

 Legacy

 Portraits of Viktor Tsoi are displayed today in many places around Russia, from graffiti on the fences of Saint Petersburg to an entire wall dedicated to Viktor Tsoi in a bylane of the famous Arbat Street in Moscow, where fans still gather to remember their hero.
 Other Tsoi Walls can also be found in Minsk, Belarus and in some regions of Kazakhstan.
 In 2000 some of the nation's top rock bands came together and released their interpretations of Kino's best songs as a tribute to Viktor Tsoi on what would have been his 38th birthday.

 In 2012, on what would have been Tsoi's 50th birthday, the remaining members of Kino gathered to record the song "Ataman" («Атаман»), with his vocals that were recovered from his car crash but never used because of its poor quality.
-The drummer Georgiy Guryanov died shortly after, making "Ataman" the last song recorded by Kino and its members.
+The drummer Georgiy Guryanov died in July 2013, making "Ataman" the last song recorded by Kino and its members.